7 Best Day Trips From Athens, Greece: 2024 Guide

 I recommend spending 5 days in Athens – 3 days to take the main sights in, and 2 days on a tour, for instance, Meteora and the 3 islands of Aegina, Poros, and Hydra.

-Athens is a city of immense history and culture, with something to offer everyone – whether you’re a history buff, architecture enthusiast, foodie or shopaholic.
-However, it can also be a city of overwhelming heat, noise, and pollution.
+Athens is a city of immense history and culture, with something to offer everyone – whether you’re a history buff, neoclassical architecture lover, or a foodie willing to try local delicacies or some street food.

 Should You Join a Day Trip from Athens?

-Yes, joining a day trip is the most convenient option, money and time wise.
-For a similar price as traveling yourself, you can enjoy the convenience of having a professional guide who knows the area and history well.
+Yes, joining a day trip is the most convenient option, money and time-wise.
+For a similar price as traveling yourself, you can enjoy the convenience of having a tour guide who knows the area and history well.
 Plus, you’ll likely make new friends on the tour and have a more enjoyable experience overall.

 Lastly, you won’t get lost in Greece’s countryside looking for archaeological sites and museums as you’ll be taken there directly.